 There are many different types of yoga available…

-Now you know the many reasons to begin your yoga journey, but unsure where to start?
-Here’s a quick guide to the many variations of yoga you can try:
+Now you know some of the great reasons to begin your yoga journey.
+If you're unsure where to start, here’s a quick guide to the many variations of yoga you can try:

 - Yoga Tune Up – Next we have yoga tune up, which integrates self-massage, corrective exercises, and yoga poses,with the purpose of strengthening and healing the body from chronic pain.
 It focuses on the three Ps - addressing performance, posture, and pain - to locate the blind spots of the body that can cause discomfort.